Schlaubischlump/LocationSimulator/README.md

 ## License

-The whole project is licensed under the [MIT License](LICENSE) unless specified otherwise in the specific subdirectories.
+The whole project is licensed under the [GNU General Public License version 3](LICENSE) unless specified otherwise in the specific subdirectories.

 ## Contribute
 Help is always appreciated, wether it are bug fixes or features!
 E.g accessibility support is still to be implemented, especially for the popup menu.